Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

 # Lab Overview
-The experimental experince of RNA-seq processing can be extremely complex, and take up a lot of space depending on the data being analyzed.
+The experimental experience of RNA-seq processing can be highly complex and take up a lot of space, depending on the data being analyzed.
 The use of the GEMmaker program is critical, as it allows the creation of a complex workflow in massive-scale RNA-seq analyses.
-The GEMmaker program will construct GEMs, Gene Expression count Matrices, which can show expression levels, unique reads, and various other useful experimental data.
-In order to do this, it is necessary to use SRA data.
-The SRA, Sequence Read Archive, is the **largest publicy available repository of high-throughput sequenceing data**.
-In this lab, we will aim to use human SRA experiments and the human genome to create GEMs, and then process the GEMs and analyze our findings.
-We will be using DNA-seq for our analysis, to identify differentially expressed genes in the Autism Purkinje neurons vs. the control Purkinje neurons, to attempt to identify genes that may contribute to the defects to Purkinje neurons that result in ASD behavior.
+The GEMmaker program will construct GEMs (Gene Expression count Matrices) that can show expression levels, unique reads, and other valuable experimental data.
+To do this, it is necessary to use SRA data.
+The SRA, Sequence Read Archive, is the **largest publicly available repository of high-throughput sequencing data**.
+In this lab, we will aim to use human SRA experiments and the human genome to create GEMs, then process the GEMs and analyze our findings.
+We will use DNA-seq to identify differentially expressed genes in the Autism Purkinje neurons vs. the control Purkinje neuron.
+We will attempt to identify genes that may contribute to the defects in Purkinje neurons that result in ASD behavior.

 # Learning Objectives
 - [ ] Understand the concept of GEM creation, including the necessary software to create a GEM